 Please take a few minutes to view our new site.
-We will continue to make improvements to this website to ensure the highest level of customer service.
-As Meigs County Clerk of Courts, I strive for positive, efficient and courteous customer service.
+We will continue to make improvements to this website to ensure the highest level As Meigs County Clerk of Courts, I strive for positive, efficient and courteous customer service.
 I, together with my staff, await the opportunity to serve the needs of Meigs County and its residents.

 100 East Second Street, Suite 303